Versatile, educated musician-engineer-producer providing bass parts, mixing, and work-for-hire recordings

 Hi I'm Bruce.
 I am a bassist, guitarist, engineer and producer with a bachelor's in Music Engineering Technology and formal training in Jazz performance and arrangement.
 I've played bass for fifteen years and engineered for about ten.

-I specialize in electronic production and modern direct/digital recording techniques with "in-the-box" mixing in Ableton Live.
+I specialize in electronic production and modern direct/digital recording techniques with modern "in-the-box" mixing.
 I am comfortable working in the styles of rock, jazz, blues, R&B, hop-hop, and recently, electronic genres.
-I enjoy making highly dynamic productions with lots of emotional range and catchy instrumental hooks in the choruses.
+I enjoy making highly dynamic productions with lots of emotional range and the occasional catchy hook.

-I offer bass tracks and parts as well as full instrumental works-for-hire and beats for emcees.
+I offer bass tracks and parts as well as full instrumental works-for-hire and beats for songwriters or emcees.
 I also do light or simple guitar work.
-One specialty of mine is synthesizer sounds from the bass guitar using effects and controllers- live-instrument electronic collaborations welcome!
+Specialties include standards and recreating the sound of popular songs of the 80s or 90s.

-I am offering reasonable rates to build my business and get some reviews and credits on SoundBetter.
+I am offering reasonable rates to build my portfolio and gather positive reviews!